branchwag/cppcsvtojson/README.md

 # cppcsvtojson

-This is a program for parsing a csv file into json via the terminal. many thanks to the following two tutorials:
+This is a program for parsing a csv file into json via the terminal.
+Many thanks to the following two tutorials:

 Code Morsels How to Parse a CSV file: https://www.youtube.com/watch?v=NFvxA-57LLA